lumoslabs/leanplum_api/README.md

 api.set_user_attributes(attribute_hash)

 # In 2017, Leanplum implemented the ability to set various first and last timestamps for event occurrences, as well as
-# counts for that event in their API at the same time as you set various attributes for that user.
+# counts for that event in their setUserAttributes API.
+They also added the ability to set devices for that user.
 # This is what it would look like to push data about an event that happened 5 times between 2015-02-01 and today.
 attribute_hash = {
   user_id: 12345,